 Extra-capsular Stabilization Joint Explore

-Whilst the patient is still anesthetized the patient is taken into radiology for post surgery radiographs (xrays).
-The radiographs are assessed to ensure the apparatus FasTak screw and toggle are appropriatly positioned.
+Whilst the patient is still anesthetized the patient is taken into radiology for post-surgery radiographs (X-rays).
+The radiographs are assessed to ensure the apparatus FasTak screw and toggle are appropriately positioned.

 Extra-capsular Stabilization Recovery From Anesthesia

 The patient is extubated and moved through to a recovery kennel.
-The epidural (bupivicaine and morphine) provides 6 hour of post surgical relief for the patient.
+The epidural (bupivacaine and morphine) provides 6-hours of post-surgical relief for the patient.
 This equates to 3-4 hours of pain relief after the patient has woken up from anesthesia.
 After the epidural has worn off the patient will be able to walk out to the bathroom and already be able to place weight on their operate limb.
 Most patients will feel good enough to enjoy a nice dinner after surgery.

 Extra-capsular Stabilization Post Surgical Care